 You will also benefit from a wide-legged stretch along with a body-side stretch.

 As this power move is quite challenging and requires a strong core and shoulders, you’ll stand to learn it quicker if you already can do a handstand, handstand walks in a circle, as well as single hand taps on each arm in a handstand position.

 Let’s get started.

 These instructions are for doing an airflare in a counter-clockwise direction.

 Stand with your legs spread apart and place your right arm down on the ground with your hand facing inwards because that is the direction that your body will be turning towards.

-For your legs, you will kick your left heel up in the air at a 45 degree angle until it slightly crosses over your right leg.
-Once your left slightly crosses your right, you will jump off your right leg that will whip your body into a slight handstand position – all this happens as your entire body moves in a circular motion in a counter-clockwise direction while you’re supported by your right arm.
+For your legs, you will kick your left heel up in the air at a 45-degree angle until it slightly crosses over your right leg.
+Once your left slightly crosses your right, you will jump off your right leg will whip your body into a slight handstand position – all this happens as your entire body moves in a circular motion in a counter-clockwise direction while you’re supported by your right arm.

 To develop more momentum, it can help you to prep this entire movement by turning your body towards the right first, before placing your right arm down.

 Now, you should try turning over onto your opposite arm, your left arm, to allow you to prepare for your throw.

 Once you’ve swung around your right hand to the point where your hand is facing in the same direction as your body, you will want to begin switching over to your left hand by placing it down on the ground.
 Keep your arms and body solid, don’t let your arms collapse.
 Let the momentum swing your body around and then switch from your right arm to your left arm to prepare for your throw in Step 3.